Kathleen Folbigg: Mother who served 20 years for killing her four babies pardoned | KRDO

 Brisbane, Australia (CNN) — A woman condemned as Australia’s worst female serial killer has been pardoned after serving 20 years behind bars for killing her four children in what appears to be one of the country’s gravest miscarriages of justice.

-Daley told a press conference Monday that he had spoken to the governor and recommended an unconditional pardon which had been granted.
+Daley told a news conference Monday that he had spoken to the governor and recommended an unconditional pardon, which had been granted.

-Instead, the jury relied on the prosecution’s suggestion that the chances of four babies from one family dying from natural causes before the age of two were so infinitesimally low as to be compared to pigs flying.
+Instead, the jury relied on the prosecution’s argument that the chances of four babies from one family dying from natural causes before the age of 2 were so infinitesimally low as to be compared to pigs flying.

 They also noted the contents of her diary, which contained passages that in isolation were interpreted as confessions of guilt.

-As recently as 2019, an inquiry into her convictions found that there was no reasonable doubt that she had committed the crimes.
+As recently as 2019, an inquiry into her convictions found there was no reasonable doubt she had committed the crimes.

 But another inquiry began last year after new scientific evidence emerged that provided a genetic explanation for the children’s deaths.